Lebanese rice pilaf is a fragrant side dish with fluffy basmati rice and vermicelli. Make this recipe for Arabic rice in just 20 minutes!

 - Carefully pour boiling water into the pan and stir.
 Bring to a boil, then reduce heat to low and cover with a lid.
 Cook for 15 minutes.

-- In a small saute pan melt 1 tbsp ghee (or butter) over medium heat and saute pine nuts until golden brown.
+- In a small saute pan melt 1 tablespoon ghee (or butter) over medium heat and saute pine nuts until golden brown.
 Set aside.

 - Remove pan from the heat and rest 5 minutes covered.
 Fluff rice with a fork before sprinkling with fresh minced parsley and pine nuts, then serve.